BWHellar/WordCounter/README.md

 -   Please clone from the Github repo https://bwhellar.github.io/WordCounter/
 -   By selecting the various options you will gain a different price.

-This app requires the internet as it uses HTMl and CSS and Javascript.
+This app requires some sort of console to run the C# app

 ## Known Bugs